crustymonkey/playeraid_modules/README.md

 (Note that you can optionally specify a width and height for the image there)

+# Testing Your Module
+You can test your module by entering the text here: https://playeraid.net/test

+Note that this is primarily for testing the layout.

+## Things To Note About Testing
+* Images will not work.
+They will appear broken
+* Your HTML code will **not** be rendered.
+This is to prevent exploits on the site.
+You'll be able to see what your layout looks like, and it will show you the escaped HTML.
+It's pretty easy to test HTML locally using a `file://` url.

 # Future Plans
 I plan on adding in some other features to this at some point.
 I'm thinking that I may allow an optional css file for more individualized styling.
 I'm also open to suggestions if people have ideas for improving this.